ping13/heospy/Readme.md

         2017-02-12 20:32:36,824 INFO Found 'Living room' in your local network
         $

-3. Call any command from the [CLI specs][specs], see also `docs/` folder.
+3. Now you can call any command from the [CLI specs][specs], see also `docs/` folder.
 Additional arguments are given with `-p`.
 The player id will be automatically submitted.
 Some examples:

         python heos_player.py player/toggle_mute
         python heos_player.py player/set_volume -p level=19